sbi-rviot/google_api_helper/README.md

 Find the folder tree of a file

   Arguments:
-    service: in order to use any of this library, the user needs to first build the service class using google ServiceAccountCredentials. see www.pypi.com for a full example.
+    service: in order to use any of this library, the user needs to first build the service class using google ServiceAccountCredentials.
     fileId: id of the file you wish to get the tree for.